godaddy/gasket/docs/jsdoc-type-safety.md

 ## Solution

-To enhance type safety without migrating the codebase to TypeScript, leverage a combination of JSDoc comments, TypeScript declaration files, and your IDE's built-in type checker.
+To enhance type safety without migrating the codebase to TypeScript, we can leverage a combination of JSDoc comments, TypeScript declaration files, and our IDE's built-in type checker.

 ## Steps to Add JSDoc Type Checking to a Gasket Plugin